Adolis García Player Props: Rangers vs. Giants

 Adolis García At The Plate

-- Garcia has an RBI in 49 of 113 games this year, with multiple RBI in 23 of them.
-He has also driven in three or more of his team's runs in eight contests.
+- In 49 games this season (43.0%), Garcia has picked up an RBI, and in 23 of those games (20.2%) he had two or more.
+He has also driven home three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.